algosup/2024-2025-project-4-web-fpga-team-1/technicalSpecifications/technicalSpecifications.md

 _This section defines key terms used in this document._

-- **FPGA**: it is an integrated circuit with basic elements and preconfigured electrical signal routes between them.
-The selected FPGA is a NanoXplore NGultra (with VTR flow a basic Xilinx serie 7 model will be used )
+- **FPGA**: It is an integrated circuit with basic elements and preconfigured electrical signal routes between them.
+The selected FPGA is a NanoXplore NGultra (with VTR flow a basic Xilinx series 7 model will be used )
-- **Basic Element (BEL)**: these are the hardware electrical ressources available inside the FPGA like fliflop, Look-Up-Table (LUT), Block RAM....
+- **Basic Element (BEL)**: These are the hardware electrical ressources available inside the FPGA like fliflop, Look-Up-Table (LUT), Block RAM....
-- **Application**: in this context it will be the function to be executed in the FPGA (developped in verilog).
+- **Application**: In this context it will be the function to be executed in the FPGA (developed in verilog).
 - Synthesis: translation of the application into an electrical equivalent.
 It creates a netlist (which can be exported as a netlist).
-The tool used will be Impulse (or yosys in vtr flow )
+The tool used will be Impulse (or Yosys in VTR flow )
 - **P&R**: Place and Route is the packing of the netlist component in the FPGA available BEL (Place).
 Then a route for signals between each BEL is selected (Route).
 The tool used will be Impulse .
 A timing netlist is created and can be exported in verilog.
 The tool used will be Impulse (or VPR for place and route in vtr flow )
-- **Simulator**: It compiles verilog testbenches and application and execute the simulation of every signal with regard to time evolution.
-The tool used will be Modelsim (using icarus verilog was not achieved yet for VTR flow)
+- **Simulator**: It compiles Verilog testbenches and applications and executes the simulation of every signal with regard to time evolution.
+The tool used will be Modelsim (using Icarus verilog was not achieved yet for VTR flow)
 - **Sofware**: It is the developped web application int he frame of this call for tender.

 ---